How to Choose Your Cruise: The Galapagos

 Are you ready to follow in the footsteps of Darwin and his crew?
 To set you on your way and to help you decide which is the best Galapagos cruise itinerary, here’s a summary of Silversea’s two Galapagos cruises—more immersive than ever, with brand new destinations, and unforgettable moments to savor.

-In a Nutshell: The first of Silversea’s two enhanced itineraries, Baltra to San Cristobal, preserves the main highlights of the original route, while introducing experiences that will specifically appeal to bird and nature lovers.
+In a Nutshell: The first of Silversea’s two enhanced itineraries, the North-Central route from San Cristobal to San Cristobal preserves the main highlights of the original itinerary, while introducing experiences that will specifically appeal to bird and nature lovers.
 As before, you’ll snorkel with sea turtles in Fernandina and meet the iconic Galapagos Penguin in Isabela, yet you will also have the opportunity to discover the ‘bird islands’ of Genovesa and Espanola, as well as the brand-new destination of Santa Fe island—home to an endemic iguana that cannot be found anywhere else in the world.

 What you’ll see: On the iconic island of Fernandina, if conditions permit it, you’ll step ashore at Punta Mangle during a new call for Silversea.
 It is a scenic cove surrounded by mangroves, located among the island’s lava fields.
 Here, while snorkeling in the rich marine environment, you might spot juvenile sharks, the famous marine iguanas feeding on algae, or the Flightless Cormorant diving for prey.